HarborCompliance/todo-interview-app/README.md

 ## Bonus User Story

-*Bonus Story* - As an unauthenticated user, I can filter todos based on status
+As an unauthenticated user, I can filter todos based on status

 *Acceptance criteria*